National Services Representative

 • Not to engage in any time theft.
 During work hours, the NSR is to be working and not engaging in non-work discussions and activities.
 Non-work activities are done off site or in designated areas at times approved by management and not paid.

-• Adheres to NACA’s standards of customer service for all NACA Members and to office professionalism at all times including appropriate dress attire.
+• Always adheres to NACA’s standards of customer service for all NACA Members and to office professionalism including appropriate dress attire.

 An NSR provides assistance to Members by phone from NACA’s National call queue and/or local offices.
 An NSR must be able to perform the following tasks to perform the job responsibilities.